Invariants and K-spectrums of local theta lifts: Associated cycles

 \section{Associated cycles}

 Throughout this section, we suppose $(G,G')$ is in the stable range where $G$ is the smaller member.
 Let $\rho$ be an irreducible genuine $(\fgg,\wtK)$-module.
 The objective of this section is to prove Theorems \ref{TC} and \ref{TD}.
-For a point or a subvariety $Z$ of $\fpp^*$, $\fpp'^*$ or $W$, we let $i_Z$ denote the natural inclusion map.

-We will first state and prove Lemma \ref{lem:isotropy1}.
-This is a key lemma which could be view as an enhance of Section~1.3 in \cite{NZ}.
-One may skip its proof in the first reading.